Power BI vs Google Data Studio – Which To Pick!

 As there aren’t many bells and whistles in Google Data Studio, becoming proficient is significantly easier than Power BI.

-Power BI has a wide range of standard visuals built-in like bar charts, line graphs, tree visuals and maps.
+Power BI offers a huge range of data visualisations, like bar charts, line graphs, tree visuals and maps.

 Creating your own custom visuals is also possible if you have a unique problem or use case.